stablecaps/terraform_iac_demo_2023/simple_web_app/README.md

 This is a very simple app that listens to requests on ports `*:80`, `*:8080`, and `*:8000`.

 ## Build and run
+!!
+NOTE: Make sure your aws creds are exported into your environment

 Use script `simple_web_app/build_and_push_docker_image.sh` or using: